lee8oi/basicserv/README.md

 # BasicServ
-A basic web server written in Go.
-Intended as a simple starting point for secure website & web application projects.
+A simple web server written in Go.
+Intended as a basic starting point for building a fast & secure web host.
-* Demonstrates the basic use of Go's http (with TLS).
+* Demonstrates the basic use of Go's http package including TLS.
-* Automatically redirects http to https to force the use of SSL security.
+* Automatically redirects to https url in order to secure web traffic.
-* Includes fileserver for hosting files (useful for HTML, CSS, JavaScript, etc used in web pages).
+* Includes fileserver (useful for serving additional files needed for webpages).

 # Usage